National review needed following report on coerced tubal ligations: researchers

 The experience of the women in Saskatchewan is likely not limited to the province, Boyer said, adding Indigenous Peoples have experienced racism and discrimination all over the country, including in accessing health services.

-“This has just given us an opportunity to use tubal ligation as an example but I would say it is probably happening in other aspects of health care as well,” Boyer said in an interview, noting Indigenous women who shared their stories for the report are also seeking a national review.
+“This has just given us an opportunity to use tubal ligation as an example, but I would say it is probably happening in other aspects of health care as well,” Boyer said in an interview, noting Indigenous women who shared their stories for the report are also seeking a national review.

 The report says most of the women did not understand tubal ligations were permanent, noting they thought the procedure was a form of birth control that could be reversed.